On 1 November 2024, we became NHS University Hospitals of Liverpool Group (UHL Group).

 However, in many aspects we are now starting to work as one.
 This does not mean everything becomes standardised because we offer different services, but where possible we will be taking a unified approach.

-In the coming years UHLG will continue to expand to better meet the needs of our patients.
-More detailed information on the plan for integrating all the organisations within the Liverpool Adult Acute and Specialist Providers (LAASP) Joint Committee into the Group can be found here.
+UHL Group will continue to expand to better meet the needs of our patients, with all the organisations within the Liverpool Adult Acute and Specialist Providers (LAASP) Joint Committee joining the Group.

 Benefits of the Group